ArduPilot/SITL_Models/RealFlight/WIP/markw/Tailsitters/CopterTailsitters/BiWing/readme.md

 Model BiWing_MH106_EA.RFX has a symmetrical airfoil with CG moved further back for comparison of aerodynamic characteristics.

+Model BiWing_motorTilt_EA.RFX has 5 degrees of downthrust on the upper wing motors and 5 degrees of upthrust on the lower wing motors.
+This provides additonal yaw authority when using differential torque in VTOL (multicopter) modes.
+In FW modes this is the roll axis (body frame X).

+Model BiWing_motorTilt_noSurfaces_EA.RFX also has the control surface servos fixed at zero deflection for simulating a model with no control surfaces.

-These models have been tested in RealFlight8 with the parameters in file: BiWing.parm
+These models have been tested in RealFlight8 with the parameters in file: BiWing.parm; for BiWing_motorTilt_noSurfaces it will be necessary to set one or both Q_OPTIONS bits 7 and 8 to fly in fixed wing modes.
+See https://ardupilot.org/plane/docs/parameters.html#q-options-quadplane-options